Search

 5. Mantra Meditation: Harness the power of words with mantra meditation.
 Repeat a positive affirmation or phrase during your meditation sessions to cultivate a sense of strength and resilience in your journey toward healing.

 6. Walking Meditation: Movement can be a powerful ally in recovery.
-Combine the benefits of physical activity with mindfulness through walking meditation.
+Combine the benefits of physical activity with practicing mindfulness through walking meditation.
 Focus on each step, grounding yourself in the present moment.

 7. Chakra Meditation: Explore the body’s energy centers with chakra meditation.
 This practice involves visualizing and balancing the flow of energy through different areas of your body, promoting holistic healing.